khalilkabirmusa/g-trial/README.md

 ## my first github trial

-here are description of what to do next
+here are description of what to do next. then what change